G-Dragon: Fashion and art

 In 2016, he collaborated with the brand 8 Seconds, part of the Samsung C&T Fashion Group, designing his first street fashion collection.
 The collection featured innovative "genderless" designs, suitable for both men and women.
 He went on to design three collections for the brand.
 In October the same year, G-Dragon launched his personal fashion brand Peaceminusone with his long-time stylist Gee Eun.
 The first collection included tees, caps, jewelry, and in-ear headphones.
 Initially an online-only line, it was launched as a physical store at the Dover Street Market in London and in Seoul.
 Peaceminusone collaborated with Ambush in November for a capsule collection of denim pieces, marking his third collaboration with the label.
 The same year, he starred in the official campaign for Seoul-based fashion label Juun.J's FW16 collection with Taeyang.
 He also became a brand ambassador for French fashion house Chanel, and starred in the label's Gabrielle bag campaign during 2017, alongside Pharrell.

 In 2017, G-Dragon launched pop-up shops for his brand Peaceminusone, starting in Seoul, and continuing with Miami, Osaka and Hong Kong.
 Later that year he collaborated with Vogue to do another pop-up shop in Seoul, selling limited edition Peaceminusone X Vogue apparel.
 He also launched a collaboration with French retailer Colette which was made available to purchase on his online store.
 In 2019, he collaborated with Nike, releasing PEACEMINUSONE Para-Noise Air Force 1 shoes.
 A second version of PEACEMINUSONE Para-Noise Air Force 1 shoes in white color was released in 2020.
 Further collaborations, the PEACEMINUSONE x Nike Kwondo 1 and PEACEMINUSONE x Nike Kwondo 1 "Panda", were released in December 2021 and April 2023, respectively.

 He contributed to the self-titled AMBUSH book due to be published by Rizzoli on March 4, 2025.

+In 2025, G-Dragon debuted a $1 million watch co-designed with Jacob & Co. at a Seoul store opening.

+In 2026, G-Dragon collaborated with Jacob & Co. on the "Bandana Royale" collar, inspired by his signature scarf aesthetic and modeled after Chanel scarves.